Ledger-Donjon/ledger-donjon.github.io/src/content/blog/rp2350-secure-debug-laser-fault-injection.md

   <figcaption>Left: PEM sites associated with `DEBUGEN` bits.
 Right: laser-fault points on the LFI infrared view.</figcaption>
 </figure>

 A pulse that set one bit could clear the other, so setting both required an iterative sequence.
 Our script pulsed the `PROC1` position until bus access was available, then pulsed the `PROC1_SECURE` position until `SDeviceEn = 1`, returning to the first position whenever bus access was lost.
 Once the positions and pulse parameters were calibrated, the sequence enabled Secure debug within seconds.
 Interestingly, we could not reproduce this sequence using a 20x objective.
-Because the two positions are only a few micrometers apart, that wider spot likely hit both the region that sets a bit and the one that clears it, so it was not possible to obtain the correct value.
+Because the two positions are only a few micrometres apart, that wider spot likely hit both the region that sets a bit and the one that clears it, so it was not possible to obtain the correct value.

 Once both bits were set, they remained set without further pulses or software writes.
 Reading the Secure-only `DEBUGEN` register through core 1's Mem-AP then returned `0xc`; because `DEBUGEN` is Secure-only, that successful read confirms the transaction was Secure-attributed.